-HOSP 213 RESTAURANT AND PURCHASING MANAGEMENT
+HOSP 213 RESTAURANT AND PURCHASING MANAGEMENT 3.0: 3 cr.
+E

 This course identifies the elements involved in operating a successful restaurant: creating a concept, developing a menu, staffing, budgeting, purchasing food and equipment, receiving, developing a business plan and all the other daily tasks.